mlund/faunus/docs/_docs/analysis.md

 `file`         | Output filename with profile
 `dr=0.1`       | Radial resolution
 `origo=[0,0,0]`| Center of the profile ($r=0$)
-`dir=[1,1,1]`  | Direction along which the profile is calculated
+`atomcom`      | Atom name; use the mass center of these atoms as origin `dir=[1,1,1]`  | Direction along which the profile is calculated

 Calculates the summed density of `atoms` in spherical, cylindrical or planar shells around